-Using a Z80, 512KB SRAM and a Cypress Semiconductor Programmable System on a Chip (PSoC) to make a 3-chip Z80 retro-future computer All of the I/O is performed in the PSoC by emulation of Z80 peripherals.
+This project uses a Z80, 512KB SRAM and a Cypress Semiconductor (now Infineon) Programmable System on a Chip (PSoC) to make a 3-chip Z80 retro-future computer All of the I/O and SRAM control is performed by the PSoC which emulates Z80 serial and parallel I/O peripherals.

 The PSoC has the following advantages:

 - 5V I/O which lets the PSoC interface directly with the Z80

 - Programmable Logic array to implement Z80 glue logic and peripherals

 - 32-bit ARM core

 - PSoC can download the program to the SRAM so there's no need for EPROM

 A three chip Z80 design schematic is something like:

 This has three parts - a 512KB SRAM, the Z80 and the PSoC.